Plitvice Vs. Krka – Krka National Park Or Plitvice

 PLITVICE LAKES - Day Trips From Split

-The Plitvice Lakes are around two hours from Zagreb and approximately 1.5 hours from Zadar by road.
+The Plitvice Lakes are about 2 hours from Zagreb and about 1.5 hours from Zadar by road.

 You’ll find lots of tours and buses that head here.
 You can also get to Plitvice Lakes from the coast, but because it is further away from the coast, you’ll pay more for these than you would from Zagreb.

-However, this shouldn’t put you off because it is not on the UNESCO World Heritage List status for nothing!
-Obviously, this will also depend on traffic, as, during the summer season, it seems like everyone is trying to get to this park!
+However, this shouldn’t put you off, because it isn’t on the UNESCO World Heritage List for nothing!
+Obviously, this will also depend on traffic, as during the summer season, it seems like everyone is trying to get to this park!

-Plitvice Lakes has a series of 16 interconnected lakes, which spans a much larger area than Krka does, at around 8km when the lakes run together, and 300 square kilometers in area.
+Plitvice Lakes has a series of 16 interconnected lakes, spanning a much larger area than Krka, with the lake system stretching roughly 8 km from top to bottom and covering about 300 square kilometers.

-It takes around 20 minutes to reach the parking lot’s park entrance, but the size is a blessing because it does get so crowded.
-If you have a weekend spare, you should definitely dedicate it to exploring Plitvice because a day, including the travel time, probably wouldn’t leave you with enough to explore.
+If you have a weekend spare, you should definitely dedicate it to exploring Plitvice, because a day, including travel time, probably wouldn’t leave you enough time.

 Swimming And Walking